-The fare can be several times higher than the normal tariff, the taxi clocks spin quicker than the downtown at night, and in an argument there is no point for asking for the complaint book, and it comes in handy if you can protect yourself.
+The fare can be several times higher than the normal tariff, the taxi clocks spin quicker than the downtown at night, and in an argument, there is no point asking for the complaint book, and it comes in handy if you can protect yourself.

 How to avoid scamming taxi drivers?
-We already wrote a useful article about this, which you can find here.
+I already wrote a useful article about this, which you can find here.